The IS Writing and Publishing Process | General Advice on Academic Writing and Publishing

 Contents: Getting started in library publication — Submitting your work — Queries and proposals — Increasing your odds — Writing and editing your work — Networking and collaboration — The academic environment — Related opportunities — Writing a book — Marketing and promotion : yourself and your work — The electronic environment — The business of publishing.

 - Hinchliffe, Lisa Janicke, and Jennifer Dorner, eds.
 How to Get Published in LIS Journals: A Practical Guide.
 2nd ed.
 (Library Connect Series) San Diego: Elsevier,2006.
 (PDF)

 This booklet offers advice from experts in the field about getting started on a writing project, turning a presentation into an article, polishing your text, and choosing a journal to submit your work to — plus a behind-the-scenes explanation of the peer review process.

 - Hollister, Christopher V. Handbook of Academic Writing for Librarians.
 Chicago: Association of College and Research Libraries, a division of the American Library Association, 2013.
-(Main Stacks 808.06602 H72h)
+(Main Stacks 808.06602 H72h or online-newer edition)

 This book has chapters covering elements of style and organization in academic writing, as well as on understanding the journal and book submission and publication process.

 - Langley, Anne, and and Jonathan D. Wallace.
 A Practical Writing Guide for Academic Librarians: Keeping it Short and Sweet.
 Oxford, England: Chandos, 2010.
 (Main Stacks 808.066027 L266p or online)